Charting Your Path: Students Leverage Learning Pathways to Prepare for A Globally Networked Future

 Amelie is one of several students who have chosen to extend their learning in GOA’s Computer Science & Engineering pathway and that, along with Business & Economics, has been one of our fastest growing learning pathways.
 Among students in the class of 2018, 4% of GOA’s enrollments were in Computer Science & Engineering, whereas with the class of 2024, that number has grown to 10%.
 Similarly, Business, Economics & Finance enrollments have grown from 7% of our total enrollments in 2018 to 18% in this current graduating class.

 Students who complete three classes in a particular pathway earn a Pathway Certification that lists the courses they’ve taken and the competencies mastered in those courses.
-Students exploring courses from a variety of different disciplines may earn a Global Learning Certificate through GOA.
+Students exploring courses regardless of the pathway earn a Global Learning Certificate through GOA.

 Global Learning Certifications